Back to the Future Part II & III: Part II

-When Doc takes Marty to the year 2015 to prevent his future son from committing a crime, old Biff takes the Gray's Sports Almanac and travels back to 1955 and gives the book to his younger self.
+When Doc brings Marty to the year 2015 to prevent his future son from committing a crime, old Biff takes the Gray's Sports Almanac and travels back to 1955 and gives the book to his younger self.
 Over the next three decades, young Biff uses the information to win money on the outcome of each sporting event he bets on, making him the richest and most powerful man in the world by 1985.
-To ensure that no one else gets their hands on the almanac, Biff travels through time and collects various items and puts them behind locked doors in three different periods.
+To ensure that nobody else gets their hands on the almanac, Biff travels through time and collects various items and puts them behind locked doors in three different periods.
 This action has caused a disruption in time, and now the space-time continuum is falling apart.
-With Hill Valley in ruins, Marty must now travel to all three periods, then find and return all the items back to their original places in order to retrieve the almanac and destroy it.
+With Hill Valley in ruins, Marty must now travel to the three periods, then find and return all the items back to their initial places in order to retrieve the almanac and destroy it.

 Part III

-After Marty returns all items to their rightful places and burns the almanac, Marty then receives a letter from Doc via a courier that was written in 1875 (although 1885 in the film).
-According to the old letter, Doc has become stranded in the past and must be rescued or else this will start to threaten the future.
-Now, Marty must go back in time in order to rescue Doc with the aged but repaired DeLorean.
-Before they can return to 1985, Marty must find and return ten more items to their rightful location.
+After Marty returns all the items to their rightful places and burns the almanac, he then receives a letter from Doc via a courier that was written in 1875 (1885 in the film).
+According to the old letter, Doc has become stranded in the past and must be rescued or else the future will be threatened.
+Marty must now go back in time in order to rescue Doc with the old but repaired DeLorean.
+Before they can go back to 1985, Marty must find and return ten more items to their rightful location.

 Gameplay

 Street level

 The player controls Marty and attempts to defeat enemies by jumping on or throwing projectiles at them.
-The player must also collect fuel for the time machine and junk food for extra lives as they progress through each timeline.
+The player must also collect fuel for the time machine and junk food for extra lives as progress is made through each timeline.

 Scattered and hidden throughout each timeline are Object Rooms (containing objects which must later be returned to other locations) and alleyways used to navigate street to street within the timeline.
-Some alleyways appear in all three timelines while others appear in one or two but not all three.
-At other points the player must use the DeLorean to navigate large chasms that appear on different timelines.
+Some alleyways appear in all three timelines while others only appear in one or two.
+At other points, the player must use the DeLorean to navigate large chasms that appear in different timelines.

 Object rooms

-As the player progresses through the level they obtain keys by killing certain enemies.
+As the player progresses through the level, they obtain keys by killing certain enemies.
 These keys are used to unlock the various object rooms throughout each level.
-Within each object room the player must obtain one of the items ostensibly scattered by Biff.
+Within each object room, the player must obtain one of the items ostensibly scattered by Biff.
 The rooms appear as locked doors in Part II and caves or various buildings in Part III.

-To retrieve the items Biff scattered, the player must participate in a mini-game within the object room involving collecting a certain number of stop watches in 60 seconds while avoiding enemies and obstacles such as cacti, quicksand and falling pellets.
+To retrieve the items Biff scattered, the player must participate in a minigame within the object room which involves collecting a certain number of stop watches in 60 seconds while avoiding enemies and obstacles such as cacti, quicksand and falling pellets.